FAQ Categories

 • What Should I Do With The Notice?

 This is your first opportunity to review the proposed taxable value of your property.
 If you believe that this new value is in error or is above the full cash value for your property, please call (775) 328-2233 or visit the Assessor`s office at 1001 E Ninth St. and ask to speak to an appraiser.
 Upon request, our office will furnish a copy of the most recent appraisal of the property and more often than not your question or concern can be resolved on the initial phone call or visit.
-Information on your property assessment can also be found through our Property Assessment Data web pages.
+Information on your property assessment can also be found through our Real Property Assessment Data web pages.

 • Why Did I Receive A Value Notice?